Keyboard shortcuts

 The behavior of a program is undefined when its semantics is not described in the Rust language.

-Considering rust-reference, the existence of UB is considered an error.
+the existence of UB is considered a programming error and must be avoided.

-The current list of UBs is given in the language reference.
-Notice the following guarantees:
+A list of programming errors leading to UBs is given in the Rust reference.
+Among them, the following errors are noteworthy:

 • No dereference of pointer to an unallocated or unaligned memory address (dangling pointer), which implies